Forget about the mirror, it’s how others see you — Branding for Voiceover

 As for me, Debbie Irwin, I’m “Your Voice,” hence my new tagline “Be Heard.”
 Everyone has something to say, but not everyone knows how to say it.
 That’s where I come in.
 Not only do I study the script (words), I study the content (message) and your (the client) overall brand message to ensure that the whole message is delivered as if you were speaking yourself.

 A couple of months ago I hired a young Integrated Marketing Communications intern to work with me in promoting my brand and me.
-First, he said, I had to clean up my act, because I had all kinds of pictures, and bios, and taglines and fonts spread across the Internet on a variety of sites.
+First, he said, I had to clean up my act, because I had all kinds of pictures, bios, taglines, and fonts spread across the Internet on a variety of sites.

 WHAT’S YOUR PROMISE?